b-src/omnihost/README.md

   * Add automated tests
   * Use `poetry` to manage dependencies so that dependencies can be listed in `pyproject.toml` instead of `requirements.txt`
   * Separate dev dependencies from actual project dependencies
+  * Add support for nested directory structures for both input and output instead of requiring all input files to be in the top level of the input directory
   * Improve formatting of html output to make it nicely human-readable

 ## License